Fostering Change One Partner at a Time

 One of the primary challenges was the fluctuating top-down support for sustainability due to changes in leadership.
 This variability in management priorities was difficult to navigate and demanded significant energy, as each shift brought new focuses.
 Keeping sustainability on track amid these fluctuations proved to be no easy feat.

 Another critical challenge involved the differing levels of market and regulatory maturity in ESG implementation, which complicated the deployment of consistent sustainability standards across Holcim’s operations.
-As a European company, Holcim needed to ensure that all imported products met high ESG standards, even when sourced from regions with less stringent regulatory frameworks.
+As a Swiss company, Holcim needed to ensure that all purchased products and services met high ESG standards, even when sourced from regions with less stringent regulatory frameworks.
 This disparity made establishing uniform sustainability practices across the supply chain especially challenging.

 Actions